Pneumonias due to microorganisms that do not often cause disease in healthy people can occur in people who have a weakened immune system.

 People who have a weakened immune system may have low levels of oxygen in their blood.
 Doctors can measure levels of oxygen in the blood without taking a blood sample by placing a sensor on a finger or an earlobe.
 This test is called pulse oximetry Pulse oximetry Both arterial blood gas testing and pulse oximetry measure the amount of oxygen in the blood, which helps determine how well the lungs are functioning.
 Arterial blood gas tests are invasive... read more .

-Even when the pneumonia is treated, the overall death rate is higher than that for generally healthy people with community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more because infections are much harder to treat in people with immune system problems and because these people tend to be much sicker, even before pneumonia begins.
+Even when the pneumonia is treated, the overall death rate is higher than that for generally healthy people with community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more because infections are much harder to treat in people with immune system problems and because these people tend to be much sicker, even before pneumonia begins.

 The overall death rate for people who have P. jirovecii pneumonia is high.

 Prevention of Pneumonia in Immunocompromised People

 Doctors often give treatments to help bolster the person's immune system and prevent pneumonia.
 For example, in people whose immune system has been weakened by cancer treatment, doctors may give a drug called granulocyte-colony stimulating factor to enhance the production of white blood cells (the type that fight infection).